JithinKrishnan-RS/automation-starterpack/README.md

     - Replace test_filename.py with the name of the test file you want to execute.
         - Eg.: `pytest test_login.py`

-By following these steps, you should be able to set up your development environment, clone the repository, install dependencies, and run tests with ease.
+By following these steps, you should be able to set up your pytest environment, clone the repository, install dependencies, and run tests with ease.

 ---